MainSilent/Reverse-Drivers/README.md

-It uses DPInst to install the drivers.
+It uses `DPInst` to install the drivers.
 Each folder contains .cat, .inf, and .sys files.
 We are only interested in the .sys file, which contains the actual driver code.

-There are two drivers: intelpmc and inteltcss.
+There are two drivers: `intelpmc` and `inteltcss`.
 Which one is the main driver?
 The pmc driver doesn't check the license; it just observes the status of the tcss driver.
 The tcss driver is the one that reads the license file.

 `I'm going to use Binary Ninja, which is the most underrated binary reverse engineering tool.`

-After opening the file, we first check the strings to see if there’s any reference to the license file name inteltcss_signedlicense.bin — but no results!
+After opening the file, we first check the strings to see if there’s any reference to the license file name `inteltcss_signedlicense.bin` — but no results!

 Next, we look for a function that reads a file.
-After checking the symbols, we hit the jackpot: ZwReadFile — exactly what we’re looking for.
+After checking the symbols, we hit the jackpot: `ZwReadFile` — exactly what we’re looking for.

 <img src="img2.png">